axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 	* Sugarcane was the deadliest of crops — with hordes of slaves dying — all of this for the enjoyment of the aristocracy and population of England.
 ^
 # That Pink Floyd album
-* Medieval pigs were valued for transforming resources (fodder into human-consumable proteins) and being a store (of redeemable proteins).
+* Medieval pigs were valued both for being a store (of redeemable proteins) and a processor ( transforming resources – fodder into human-consumable proteins).
 	* In a way, pigs were playing a part (middleman) in the value chain of fodder-to-human-proteins.
 		 * Pigs as fodder refiners.
 	* **Pigs were data analysts.** Pigs were valued for their ability to produce something valuable out of something we humans cannot directly use.